Dakshinde/padhai-karo/ReadMe.md

 ## Core Features

+* **Professional PDF Export:** Download module-wise question banks with numbered questions, bold highlights for high-importance questions, and a clean, continuous layout.

 ### Multiple Quiz Generation Methods
 * **By Topic:** Generate a quiz by providing any topic name.
 * **From Syllabus:** Paste a course syllabus, and the application will use AI to extract the key topics for you to choose from.